+Table 5 second table shows the allocation of funds to each of the eight programs by fund type (PL, STBGP-U, and 5303).

-The work described in this document is funded via a mixture of federal, state, and local funds and is illustrated in Table 4 (pg.38).
-SKATS receives an allocation of federal planning (PL) funds, as per the funding agreement between ODOT and the Oregon MPOs.
-Because the amount of annual federal PL funds is insufficient to fund the necessary planning activities, surface transportation block grant program urban funds (STBGP-U) identified in the SKATS TIP are also used for the activities described in this UPWP.
-Both PL and STBGP-U funds require a match of non-federal funds from local or state sources (10.27 percent of the total must be from non-federal funds).
-SKATS also receives about \$150,000 in Section 5303 funds for regionally planning related work with the majority of these funds passed through to SAMTD to do regional and project-related transit planning.
-SAMTD provides the local match of 10.27 percent for the 5303 funds.
-The amount of PL, STBGP-U, and 5303 funds estimated for the eight program and sub-program tasks are illustrated in Table 5 (pg.
-39).
+PL STBGP-U, and 5303 funds require a match of non-federal funds from local or state sources (10.27 percent of the total must be from non-federal funds).
+ODOT provides the match to the PL funds.
+Match for the STBGP-U funds is collected from the local jurisdictions and ODOT.
+Most of the 5303 funds that SKATS receives are passed through to SAMTD to do regional transit planning.
+SAMTD provides the required 10.27 percent local match to the 5303 funds.
+The amount of PL, STBGP-U, and 5303 funds expended for the eight program and sub-program tasks are illustrated in Table 5 (pg.
+49).